-On the 10th March 2020, Nelly Ben Hayoun Studios will have their Belgian premiere of “I am (not) a monster” at Luxembourg Film Festival!
+On the 10th March 2020, Nelly Ben Hayoun Studios will have their Luxembourgish premiere of “I am (not) a monster” at Luxembourg Film Festival!

 In this impossible journey searching for the origins of knowledge, discover how our thinking and actions can render monsters.
 A most urgent film unravelling some of the reasons why Trump, Le Pen and others have captured people’s imaginations by reviving past ideologies.
 To find our more about the film I am (Not) a Monster head to our website here.